eggplantpasta/dotfiles/README.md

 GNU Linux / Mac OS configuration.

 More than just dotfiles.
-My personal preferences for the command line and the Mac.
+My personal preferences for the command line, Mac OS and Raspbian.

-## New Mac config
+## New Mac OS config

 ### Grant Terminal full disk access